 Welcome to Earth in the Future!

-The overwhelming majority of climate scientists attribute this warming directly to human activities, specifically the burning of fossil fuels.
-The concentration of CO2, the most important greenhouse gas, now stands at just over 400 parts per million, the highest level in the last 800 thousand years.
+So the science is clear, the warming we are observing is a direct response to the burning of fossil fuels.
+The concentration of CO2, the most important greenhouse gas, now stands at 417 parts per million, the highest level in the last 800 thousand years.
+For context, the level was just 398 ppm when the course opened in 2012!
 Play the animation above left and watch the movie above right and you'll see the remarkable increase in CO2 over the short and long term.
 Scientists have not succeeded in making their case to the general population—only about 50% of people in the US believe that warming is a result of human activities.
 The goal of this course is not to focus on this ongoing debate or to take sides.
-The goal of this class is to understand the science of climate and consider the implications of climate change on Earth no matter what its causes.
-How do we forecast climate?
+The goal of this class is to understand the science of climate and consider the implications of climate change on Earth, no matter what its causes.
+How do we forecast the climate?
 What will Earth be like in the year 2100?
 How habitable will the planet be at that time?
-A key factor, completely separate from climate change, is that projections show global population increasing from about 7 billion people today possibly up to 14 billion at the end of this century.
-Like climate, population is very difficult to forecast, hence the range of estimates is very broad.
+A key factor, completely separate from climate change, is that projections show the global population increasing from about 7 billion people today possibly up to 14 billion at the end of this century.
+Like climate, the population is very difficult to forecast, hence the range of estimates is very broad.
 In fact, habitability is a central part of population projections, with lower estimates factoring in significant increases in mortality as a result of overpopulation as well as decreases in fertility.

 Warning Signs of Climate Change

 Here are some of the warning signs of climate change shown in graphic images.

 Three images of ocean acidification: one healthy with vibrant colors (375ppm); one with faded colors (450ppm); and one that is brown and colorless

 Warming and Sea Level Rise